xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 18 - Hasura query results after alignment edit</figcaption>
 </figure>

 Excellent!
 Now we're going to go back into the database and modify the superhero table.
-To do
+To get there again:
-so:

-1. Click the "DATA" menu button at the top of the Hasura console
+1. Click the `DATA` menu button at the top of the Hasura console
-2. Expand the "> public" folder under the "Superheroes" database on the left panel
+2. Expand the `> public` folder under the `Superheroes` database on the left panel
-3. Click the "superhero" table
+3. Click the `superhero` table

 Your screen should look like this: